What is the difference between statutory interpretation and judicial interpretation?

 What is the difference between civil law and statutory law?

-How does jurisprudence law address social issues?
+How does jurisprudence law apply to contracts?

 Related Blog Posts